 Catholic Treehouse Rosaries are designed to excite the senses.
 The weight, the sound, the feel of the beads in your fingers, the appeal of how it looks… All of these things add to the meditative nature of praying the Rosary.
 Which is why all of these things are factors in our Rosary designs.

 We use only the best quality hardware at each price point.
 We use heavy gauge wire and chain for durability.
 Crucifixes and centers are selected for their rich detail.
 The beads are quality Czech fire-polished glass crystal, Italian Murano hand-blown millefiori glass, Swarovski crystal, or premium ceramic, natural wood, stone, or metal for incomparable feel and visual appeal.

-What’s more, all of our Rosaries have. a no-hassle no-questions lifetime warranty.
+All of our Rosaries have a no-hassle no-questions lifetime warranty.
 If at any time your Catholic Treehouse Rosary needs fixed, for any reason, simply return it.
 We’ll repair it for free.
 If we can’t repair it for some reason, we’ll replace it at no charge.

 What is the Rosary?